wirespecter/reana-workflow-engine-yadage/README.rst

 -----

 REANA-Workflow-Engine-Yadage is a component of the `REANA
-<http://reanahub.io/>`_ reusable analysis platform.
-It takes care of
+<http://www.reana.io/>`_ reusable and reproducible research data analysis
-instantiating, executing and managing `Yadage
+platform.
+It takes care of instantiating, executing and managing `Yadage
 <https://github.com/diana-hep/yadage>`_ based computational workflows.

 Features